subquery/documentation/docs/run_publish/publish.md

 ## Deploy new versions of your SubQuery project

-Although you have the freedom to always upgrade and deploy new versions of your SubQuery project, please be considerate during this process if your SubQuery project is public for the world.
+Although you have the freedom to always upgrade and deploy new versions of your SubQuery project, please be considerate during this process if your SubQuery project is public to the world.
 Some key points to note:

 - If your upgrade is a breaking change, either create a new project (e.g. `My SubQuery Project V2`) or give your community plenty of warning of the change through social media channels.
 - Deploying a new SubQuery project version causes some downtime as the new version indexes the complete chain from the genesis block.